webplatform/docs/tutorials/css-regions/index.md

 {{Tutorial
 |Content=The CSS Regions feature provides a way to implement complex
 magazine-style designs in which content flows through freely positioned layout elements.
-It offers you a way to dynamically flow content from one layout element to another, but does not specify how those elements are positioned.
+It allows you to dynamically flow content from one layout element to another, but does not specify how those elements are positioned.
 For that, use whatever CSS technique is most appropriate: floats, flexible boxes, grid layout, or absolute